- Oops!Something went wrong.Please try again later.

 HII is a #2 (Buy) on the Zacks Rank, with a VGM Score of A.

-Two analysts revised their earnings estimate upwards in the last 60 days for fiscal 2021.
-The Zacks Consensus Estimate has increased $0.38 to $13.44 per share.
+For fiscal 2021, one analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $0.24 to $13.56 per share.
 HII boasts an average earnings surprise of 25.5%.

-With a solid Zacks Rank and top-tier Growth and VGM Style Scores, HII should be on investors' short list.
+With a solid Zacks Rank and top-tier Value and VGM Style Scores, HII should be on investors' short list.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report